BetaHuhn/spaces-cli/README.md

 - *Custom Domain* - Your custom domain to access your space (optional)
 - *Default file permission* - private (default) / public, can be specified on each run with -a option (optional)

+The configuration will be stored in your home directory: `~/.config/configstore/spaces-cli.json`

 ## 📚 Usage

 ```shell